 - A refund

-Don’t forget to ask airline staff about these entitlements if your plans change.
+Remember to ask airline staff about these things if your plans change.
 They are obligated to inform you about your rights when there’s a significant delay or cancellation.

 Iberia Express Flight Delay Compensation

-Flight delays from Iberia Express can be very frustrating.
-However there’s a silver lining: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Iberia Express can be really annoying.
+However there’s some good news: if you’re delayed for more than three hours because of the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are in your favor.
-You could be eligible for up to €600 per person.
-What counts is when you land, not when you take off.
+Laws in the UK and EU are in your favor.
+You could receive up to €600 per person.
+What is important is when you arrive, not when you take off.
 So monitor your arrival time if you want to seek flight delay compensation.

-The amount you receive depends on the length of your journey.
-A short flight won’t be compensated as highly as a longer flight, even if they’re both delayed equally.
+The amount you receive depends on your flight distance.
+A short flight won’t be compensated as highly as a long one, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |